timothymarois/TableQuery/README.md

 TableQuery
 ==========

-a jQuery plugin that communicates with the server and displays sortable table data.
+a jQuery plugin that communicates with the server and displays table content.
+This provides the table frame work to sort and filter the data.

 Current Example of API features.
 I will complete this readme once I have some extra time.
 This jQuery plug-in is built for AJAX (server-side) data loading.
 TableQuery does not do the actual sorting of columns.
 The server sends the proper order that will be displayed.
 It is built for speed, and simplistic coding for efficiency.

-This is still underdevelopment, use at your own risk.

 JSON (return)
 --